Introduction

 Reason 1: Eyepiece

 When you look through your telescope, you should be able to view the entire mirror.
 As well as the spider vanes.
-You most likely don’t have an eyepiece mounted.
+You most likely won’t have an eyepiece mounted.

 Solution

-Eyepieces are placed in the focuser, which is a hole in the side of the telescope.
+Eyepieces are placed in the focuser, a hole in the side of the telescope.
 They enlarge the image you’re looking at.
-If you don’t have one, you’ll merely see the sky mirrored.
+You’ll merely see the sky mirrored if you don’t have one.
 At the secondary mirror without any magnification.

 To operate a telescope, you’ll need an eyepiece.